eellpp/pubScratchpad/general/btt.md

 Drink driving
 Displaying a parking coupon with any irregularity which indicates that the coupon has been tampered with (e.g. tabs with folded/creased marks) is a serious offence.
 Such offences are chargeable in Court.

+#### Serious Matters
+Driving reckless/dangerous driving is most serious offence.
+24 demerit points and charged in court
+Use of mobile phone : 12 points and charged in court
+Failing to confirm to traffice lights : 12 points

 ---

 What would you do if your view is blocked when reversing?
 Stop and ask for help